jneurauter/jneurauter/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an undergraduate student at Georgia Tech pursuing a Computer Science degree with a focus in Cybersecurity and Artifical Intelligence.
-I have experience in both front end and back end development using an assortment of languages.
+I have experience in full-stack and embedded development using an assortment of languages.
 Specifically, I have significant experience with Python, Java/Typescript, C/C++, and Java.
 With regard to Cybersecurity, I have 7 certifications in the realm of the management and security of network and computer systems.
 Current work consists of development of vehicle testing simulation software.
 I am interested in Machine Learning, Network Security, and Automotive projects and research.

 <!-- <ul>
     <li>internship experience with C++ and microcontrollers</li>